simplelife2010/qmk_firmware/keyboards/primekb/prime_e/keymaps/simplelife2010/readme.md

-# The default keymap for Prime_E
+# simplelife2010 keymap for Prime_E
-This is the default keymap for Prime_E.
+This is simplelife2010's keymap for Prime_E.